TypeCobolTeam/TypeCobol/Documentation/COMPILATION_STEPS.md

 The `RangeUpdate` array is then passed to the `Workspace.UpdateSourceFile` method which is responsible for driving the compilation process:
 1. Forward the `RangeUpdate`s to the `CompilationDocument.UpdateTextLines` method
-2. Start incremental parsing, meaning up to and including _Code Element Update_
+2. Start incremental parsing, meaning up-to and including _Code Element Update_
 3. Schedule remaining non-incremental steps on a timer.
 After **750ms**, and if no other text changes have been received, the non-incremental parsing steps will be performed.

 ## Step 1: Text Update